kylehanson253/TaskManagementApp/README.md

 ## Known Limitations

-- Refresh tokens are stored in a static in-memory dictionary — they are lost on API restart and cannot be invalidated across multiple instances.
-In production, store them in a `RefreshTokens` DB table.
 - No email verification on registration.
 - The WPF app does not support task creation or editing (view + complete only) — this was intentional scope reduction for the companion app.
 - No pagination on the tasks list endpoint — acceptable for demo data volumes.